Division of Research

 If you are new to the process for obtaining sponsored funding, please familiarize yourself with the information provided throughout this website and contact the Director of Research, Gregory Slack, at firstname.lastname@example.org to schedule a visit.

-Updated Master Budget Template spreadsheet (Budget_Master_15.xls) to reflect new rates for indirect costs, fringe benefits, and stipend and tuition.
-The new indirect cost rate agreement can also be found here.
+Updated Master Budget Template spreadsheet (Budget_Master_15.xls) to reflect current rates for indirect costs, fringe benefits, and stipend and tuition.
+The current indirect cost rate agreement can also be found here.

 NSF releases new 2014 Proposal and Award Policies and Procedures Guide.
 Effective for all NSF proposals submitted on or after February 24, 2014.